Rapptz/discord.py/docs/faq.rst

 .. warning::

     It is highly discouraged to use :meth:`Client.change_presence` or API calls in :func:`on_ready` as this event may be called many times while running, not just once.

-    There is a high chance of disconnecting if presences are changed right after connecting.

 The status type (playing, listening, streaming, watching) can be set using the :class:`ActivityType` enum.
 For memory optimisation purposes, some activities are offered in slimmed-down versions: